ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 # Advanced Abilities in CORE

-!!! warning
-    Flagged for Review.
-    Incomplete or outdated information may be present.
-    TODO: Add & Update Images

 ## Overview

 While both weapons and abilities can be utilized without having to code, if you *do* use scripting, so much more is possible.